AnneJ17/android-cheat-sheet/README.md

 * **Rebase and merge**

   Rebase - Moving or combining a sequence of commits to a new base commit.
 For instance, if you started doing some development and then another developer made an unrelated change.
-You probably want to pull and then rebase to base your changes from the current version from the repository.
+You probably want to pull and then rebase to base your changes from the current version from the repository.<br>
   Merge - Merging two different branches.
 For example, let's say you have created a branch for the purpose of developing a single feature.
-When you want to bring those changes back to master, you probably want merge
+When you want to bring those changes back to master, you probably want merge.<br>

   Differences:
     - Merge preserves the branches while Rebase won't.